dinoboards/ez80-for-rc/apps/readme.md

 ### EZ80

 A tool to report on the eZ80 current bus timing and configuration.

-### FWMAIN

-A tool to erase the *ALT* firmware and revert back to the *main* default firmware.

-### FWUPDATE

-A tool to flash an *ALT* firmware onto the eZ80.
+See its [readme](./ez80/readme.md)

 ### HWADL